intel-analytics/ipex-llm/python/llm/example/CPU/Speculative-Decoding/mixtral/README.md

-# Mistral
+# Mixtral
-In this directory, you will find examples on how you could run Mistral BF16 inference with self-speculative decoding using IPEX-LLM on [Intel CPUs](../README.md).
-For illustration purposes,we utilize the [mistralai/Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) and [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) as reference Mistral models.
+In this directory, you will find examples on how you could run Mixtral BF16 inference with self-speculative decoding using IPEX-LLM on [Intel CPUs](../README.md).
+For illustration purposes,we utilize the [mistralai/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) and [mistralai/Mixtral-8x7B-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-v0.1) as reference Mixtral models.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel CPUs, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.